Two Sides: Background and release

 The content of the album was compiled by Oldfield himself.
 The album cover features two depictions of Oldfield's signature Tubular Bells logo, one in bright pink and the other in dark blue, on a blue night's sky background.
 It was released on the same day as a number of other Oldfield releases; QE2 and Platinum remasters, and a 6 CD boxed set.

 The release came days after Oldfield's performance at the 2012 Summer Olympics opening ceremony.
 The exact version of Tubular Bells that Oldfield performed at the opening ceremony is not on this album, but is available on Isles of Wonder: Music for the Opening Ceremony of the London 2012 Olympic Games.

 Additionally in August 2012 Universal and Indaba Music created a Tubular Bells remix contest, where users could download original stem recordings to create their own pieces.
 The winner of the $1000 prize was judged by Oldfield.

 Charts

 The album charted at 6 in the UK Albums Chart on 5 August 2012.

+Certifications

 Track listing

 All songs written by Mike Oldfield, except where noted.